fleeksoft/charset/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v2.0.
 See the [LICENSE](LICENSE.md) file for more details.